Edi Rama: Policies as Prime Minister

 Other important reforms include the administrative reform, the social welfare and pension system reform, and the reform in higher education.
-Internationally, Rama is pursuing a historical reconciliation policy between Albanians and Serbs and his visit in Belgrade, in 2014 was the first visit of an Albanian Prime Minister in Serbia in over 70 years.
-In a second visit, during the Economic Forum of Nis, Rama compared the Albanian and Serbian reconciliation process with the historical reconciliation between the French and Germans after the Second World War.
+Internationally, Rama is pursuing a historical reconciliation policy between Albanians and Serbs, and his visit to Belgrade in 2014, was the first visit of an Albanian Prime Minister to Serbia in over 70 years.
+In a second visit, during the Economic Forum of Nis, Rama compared the Albanian and Serbian reconciliation process with the historical reconciliation between the French and Germans after World War II.
 Rama is also a key supporter of the Berlin Process, an intergovernmental platform of cooperation between the European Union and Western Balkans countries.

-The Socialist Party led by Rama participated at the 2017 parliamentary elections on 25 June 2017.
-One day after, partial results suggested that the Socialist Party had won a majority.
+The Socialist Party, led by Rama, participated in the 2017 Albanian parliamentary election, held on 25 June 2017.
+One day later, partial results suggested that the Socialist Party had won a majority.
 Which so happened.

 Rama and Ramush Haradinaj, then Prime Minister of Kosovo, had a clash in late 2019 due to different views on the Open Balkan initiative.
-Rama stated that Haradinaj "lies due to ignorance or on purpose".
-In 2020 Rama filed a lawsuit for defamation against Haradinaj.
+Rama stated that Haradinaj "lies due to ignorance or on purpose."
+In 2020, Rama filed a lawsuit for defamation against Haradinaj.

 In 2023, the minimum wage was increased to 40,000ALL (€404) per month, an increase from that of 24,000ALL in 2017.
-Throughout 2024 and 2025, Rama’s government increased wages in the public administration, with the average gross salary in the public administration reaching €1040.
+Throughout 2024 and 2025, Rama's government increased wages in the public administration, with the average gross salary in the public administration reaching €1040.

-In 2024, Rama announced plans to create a new European microstate called the Sovereign State of the Bektashi Order enclaved within Tirana.
+In 2024, Rama announced plans to establish a new European microstate called the Sovereign State of the Bektashi Order enclaved within Tirana.
 The new country is planned to serve as the headquarters of the Bektashi Order, a Sufi Islamic order led by Baba Mondi.